aws-neuron/aws-neuron-sdk/neuron-deploy/tutorials/tutorial-k8s.rst

 Steps:
 ------

-This example will walk through running inferences against BERT model through a K8s service running on Inferentia.
+This example will walk through running inferences against RN50 model through a K8s service running on Inferentia.

 Step 1: Deploy the neuron device plugin: